stormchaserroleplaying/stormchaserRPG/Talents/Sorcerer/Storm/index.md

 ---

 # Storm Sorcery
 Your innate magic is fueled by the power of the storm.
-Some with this power can trace their magic back to a near-death experience caused by a great flood, or perhaps you were born during a howling gale so powerful that folk still tell stories of it, or your lineage might include the influence of potent air creatures such as sylph.
+Some with this power can trace their magic back to a near-death experience caused by a great flood, or perhaps you were born during a howling gale so powerful that folk still tell stories of it, or your lineage might include the influence of potent air creatures such as a sylph.
 Whatever the case, the magic of the storm permeates your being.

 Storm sorcerers are invaluable members of a ship’s crew.
 Their magic allows them to exert control over wind and weather in their immediate area.
 Their abilities also prove useful in repelling attacks by sahuagin, pirates, and other waterborne threats.